appbaseio/Docs/content/docs/reactivesearch/react/search/searchbox.md

 > Featured suggestions allow creating autocomplete experiences with user-defined suggestions.
 They're specified using the [Featured Suggestions API](https://api.reactivesearch.io/#337cdab6-d06c-4319-8c51-51e9ff0c1266), introduced in 8.1.0.
 This is a beta API and subject to change.

+### enableDocumentSuggestions

+Defaults to `false`.
+When set to `true`, show user’s recently accessed documents as suggestions.
+Using this requires setting of recently accessed documents (doc link).

+> When setting this prop, configure `renderItem` to render the document.

 ### searchboxId

 | Type | Optional |